 Novartis Institute for Biomedical Research (NIBR)

 IDEAYA has an exclusive license with Novartis International Pharmaceutical Ltd. pursuant to which IDEAYA is developing and commercializing IDE196, a Phase 1 protein kinase C (PKC) inhibitor for the treatment of cancers having GNAQ and GNA11 mutations.
 IDE196 is a potent small molecule inhibitor of PKC demonstrating early clinical activity and tolerability in an ongoing Phase 1 clinical trial being conducted by Novartis Institute for Biomedical Research.
-IDE196 is currently being evaluated by NIBR in a single agent arm of this clinical trial for patients with metastatic uveal melanoma (MUM), and also in a combination arm of the trial with Novartis’ HDM201, for MUM patients.
+IDE196 is currently being evaluated by NIBR in a single agent arm of this clinical trial for patients with metastatic uveal melanoma (MUM).
 Under the license, NIBR will continue the ongoing clinical trial.
 IDEAYA has exclusive rights for further clinical development of IDE196, together with unrestricted rights to commercialize worldwide.

 Cancer Research UK / University of Manchester

 University of California San Diego

 Building a sustainable pipeline of high value synthetic lethality based oncology programs is central to the IDEAYA mission.
 To compliment the internal efforts around target identification and validation we have an ongoing collaboration with Dr. Trey Ideker PhD Professor of Medicine and Bioengineering, UCSD.
 Dr. Ideker is a recognized leader in combining functional genomics and computational methods to understand gene-gene and pathway interactions at a “systems” level.
 Under a collaborative agreement, the Ideker Lab and IDEAYA are carrying out combinatorial CRISPR screens of key nodes of the DNA damage and repair pathway and human tumor suppressor genes, to identify next generation druggable synthetic lethality targets.

 University of California San Francisco